integreat-io/integreat-transporter-bull/README.md

 - `bullSettings`: Advanced settings passed directly to bull.
 See [the AdvancedSettings object](https://github.com/OptimalBits/bull/blob/develop/REFERENCE.md#queue) in the bull documentation.

+In the example above, `auth` is set to `true`, to let Integreat know we don't require any authenticaton for this service.
+This is the correct way to do it when you have a Redis database without authentcation or when you include the password in the url (this is not recommended, although it is a normal convention for Redis).
+You may, however, pass a Redis username and/or password through an authenticator set on the `auth` prop of the service defintion.
+The expected props are `key` for the username and `secret` for the password.

 ### Running the tests